— Mark your calendars and join us for a week of Fun, Food and Fellowship with Friends and Family.

 The McClure Bean Soup Festival and Fair offers:

-- Bean Soup served daily at 12 Noon.
+- Bean Soup served daily after 4PM.
+Sept 12th thru 17th starting at noon.

 - Concessions open at 4:00 PM daily.